Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis

-By extending these ideas, here we revisit that the Graph Isomorphism Network (GIN) structure \cite{xu2018powerful}, which is known as a spatial-based convolutional GNN, to understand the difference from the spectral-domain approaches such as the graph convolutional network (GCN) \cite{kipf2016semi}.
-Our analysis shows that while GIN is similar to GCN in learning the spectral filters from graphs, GIN can be considered as a dual representation of the convolutional neural network (CNN) with two-tab convolution filter in the graph space where the adjacent matrix is defined as a generalized shift operation.
-This leads to a closed-form representation of the GIN in terms of basis-like expansions as in \cite{ye2019understanding}.
-With this novel generalization, we can visualize the important brain regions that are related to a certain phenotypic difference.
-Experimental results on sex classification confirm our method can provide stable classification results and provides interpretability of the classification results in terms of saliency maps, which correspond well with the previous functional neuroimaging results that studied the sex differences on the resting-state fMRI (rsfMRI).
+Therefore, another important contribution of this work is to show that while GIN is similar to spectral-domain approaches such as the graph convolutional network (GCN) in learning the spectral filters from graphs, GIN can be considered as a dual representation of the convolutional neural network (CNN) with two-tab convolution filter in the graph space where the adjacency matrix is defined as a generalized shift operation.
+With this generalization, we can employ one of the most widely used saliency map visualization technique in CNN, called the gradient-weighted class activation mapping (Grad-CAM) \citep{selvaraju2017grad} that can be applied to any CNN architecture at any layer.
+We further found that to visualize the important brain regions that are related to a certain phenotypic difference, Grad-CAM should be calculated at the input layer and the one-hot encoding of the graph node is ideally suitable for such saliency map visualization.